Frequently Asked Questions for Bar Members

 - Serving on certain Bar and Court committees.

 - Questions?
-See Bar Rule 65(g) for more information or email the MCLE Administrator, Mary Ellen Ashton, at email@example.com.
+See Bar Rule 65(g) for more information or email the MCLE Administrator, Ingrid Varenbrink, at firstname.lastname@example.org.

 Who keeps a record of my CLE attendance?
 You do!
 Bar members are responsible for keeping track of their own CLE attendance, credit accumulation and reporting and are subject to audit for at least two years.